-Erythritol, a polyol (sugar alcohol), is currently used as a bulk sweetener in reduced calorie foods.
+Erythritol, is a natural*, zero-calorie bulk sweetener that looks and tastes like sugar.
+Classified as a polyol (sugar alcohol), it is currently used as a bulk sweetener in reduced calorie foods and beverages promoting sugar reduction and/or weight management.
 It occurs naturally in fruits such as pears, melons and grapes, as well as foods such as mushrooms and fermentation-derived foods such as wine, soy sauce and cheese.
-Since 1990, erythritol has been commercially produced and added to foods and beverages to provide sweetness, as well as enhance their taste and texture.
+Since 1990, erythritol has been commercially made via fermentation and added to foods and beverages to provide sweetness, as well as enhance their taste and texture.
 Erythritol is available in the U.S. and globally.

-The safety of erythritol as a food ingredient under conditions of its intended use is substantiated by a number of human and animal safety studies, including short and long term feeding, multi-generation reproduction and teratology studies.
-The WHO/FAO Joint Expert Committee on Food Additives (JECFA) reviewed the safety of erythritol in 1999 and established an ADI of “not specified,” the highest safety category possible.
+The safety of erythritol as a food ingredient under conditions of its intended use is substantiated by a number of human and animal safety studies, including short- and long-term feeding, multi-generation reproduction and teratology studies as referenced by Munro et. al 1998.
+Since 1999, it has been given the highest safety rating possible by the World Health Organization and Food & Agriculture Organization of the UN Joint Expert Committee on Food Additives.

-Erythritol blends well with other polyols and flavors and can mask off-flavors such as bitterness sometimes associated with other low-calorie sweeteners.
-Erythritol is synergistic with low-calorie sweeteners such as aspartame and acesulfame potassium, resulting in a sweetener combination which is sweeter than the sum of the individual components and with an improved taste profile with superior taste, economic and stability advantages.
+Erythritol blends well with other polyols, high intensity sweeteners and flavors and can mask off-flavors such as bitterness sometimes associated with other low-calorie sweeteners.
+Erythritol is synergistic with low-calorie sweeteners such as stevia, sucralose, aspartame and acesulfame potassium, resulting in a combination which is sweeter than the sum of the individual components and an improved taste profile with superior taste, economic and stability advantages.